载体指南

 CMV promoter: Human cytomegalovirus immediate early enhancer/promoter.
 It drives transcription of viral RNA in packaging cells.
 This RNA is then packaged into live virus.

 5' LTR-ΔU3: A deleted version of the HIV-1 5' long terminal repeat.
 In wildtype lentivirus, 5' LTR and 3' LTR are essentially identical in sequence.
 They reside on two ends of the viral genome and point in the same direction.
 Upon viral integration, the 3' LTR sequence is copied onto the 5' LTR.
 The LTRs carry both promoter and polyadenylation function, such that in wildtype virus, the 5' LTR acts as a promoter to drive the transcription of the viral genome, while the 3' LTR acts as a polyadenylation signal to terminate the upstream transcript.
-On our vector, 5' LTR-ΔU3 is deleted for a region that is required for the LTR's promoter activity normally facilitated by the viral transcription factor Tat.
+On our vector, 5' LTR-ΔU3 has a deletion in a region that is required for the LTR's promoter activity normally facilitated by the viral transcription factor Tat.
 This does not affect the production of viral RNA during packaging because the promoter function is supplemented by the CMV promoter engineered upstream of 5'LTR-ΔU3 LTR.

 Ψ: HIV-1 packaging signal required for the packaging of viral RNA into virus.